dariedorlus/soflo-devcon/README.md

 # So Flo Dev Con - Converence App.

-By the amazing Darius and Damian
+By the amazing Darie and Damian